babitarit/SHEGUIDE1.0/README.md

 - [License](#license)

 ## Description
-Women Empowering Women is a platform dedicated to providing guidance and mentorship to women in various domains of the sector.
+SheGuide is a platform dedicated to providing guidance and mentorship to women in various domains of the sector.
 Our main goal is to create a safe and secure environment for women online, keeping their data encrypted.

 ## Technologies
 - Next.js